Cajac/picoCTF-Writeups/picoCTF_2019/Reverse_Engineering/vault-door-4.md

 ## Solutions

-The source code looks like this
+The java source code looks like this
 ```java
 import java.util.*;